robertodoering/twitter_api/README.md

 # A Dart wrapper for the Twitter API

-This dart package provides a well documented interface for the [Twitter API](https://developer.twitter.com/).
+This dart package provides serves as a well documented wrapper for the [Twitter API](https://developer.twitter.com/).

+## Why use this package?

+To make the usage as comfortable as possible, this package provides interfaces for the various endpoints of the Twitter API.
+Documentation for each request is available as dart docs and each request's parameters can be controlled as named parameters.

+The various data structures returned by Twitter are parsed into data models.

 ## Example usage